The0therPenguin/importhelper/README.md

 ## Purpose
 This project was built solely for the purpose of providing a way to automate package installations and imports when sending over .py files that require certain imports but they aren't installed.
-It also helps when you have incompatibilities and need ways to workaround by uninstalling,installing and uninstalling certain packages in certain orders.
-(Bad, incompatible package makers....
-You are the reason for this)
+It also helps when you have incompatibilities and need ways to workaround by uninstalling, installing and uninstalling certain packages in certain orders.
+(Bad and incompatible package creators....
+You are the reason for this *eyes intensely*)